andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 Outstanding.

-I sidle through the crowd to the bar for a plastic cup full of Happy Camper IPA, which I tote back out to the patio.
-The sun is shining, the senders are sending, and the music is blasting.
+I sidle through the crowd to the bar for a plastic cup full of Happy Camper IPA, which I tote back out to the second floor deck overlooking the festivities.
+The sun is shining, the senders are sending, and the vibers are vibing.
 It's a glorious day to be in Red River.
-I hang out on the patio until the festivities wrap up and I throw back my beer.
+I hang out on the patio until the party winds down and I throw back my beer.
 By this point I've worked up a hell of an appetite and I know the exact place to scratch that itch.

-Texas Red's Steakhouse is the basis for dozens of my fondest childhood memories.
+This leg of the trip is all about memories and Texas Red's Steakhouse is the basis for some of my fondest childhood memories.
+Most of them involve playing arcade games with my brothers while the adults got blasted on brown liquor.
+In fact, I think all of them involve that.
+That's the state of an adolescent brain - you most vividly remember bashing little plastic buttons while the transcendent hunks of beef you ate are just an afterthought.
-Even when we weren't skiing in or staying in Red River we would make the trek around Wheeler Peak for supper at Texas Red's.
+Even when we weren't skiing in or staying in Red River we would make the trek around Wheeler Peak to sup at Texas Red's.
 Unlike some of the other
 <a href="/traveler/2022_01-ski_trip/08-canada.html?id=longhorn" target="_blank" rel="noopener noreferrer">saloons</a> and
 <a href="/traveler/2022_01-ski_trip/10-cowboy_state.html?id=mdc" target="_blank" rel="noopener noreferrer">taverns</a>
 I've encountered on this trip, this place is the real deal.